Green heron: Taxonomy

 Much of the dispute hinges upon the distinctness of the Caribbean and Central American populations, the second taxon in this species to be described.
 To describe the two most extreme views, some authors assemble the bulk of the mainland population in the nominate subspecies but treat the parapatric populations as distinct subspecies, while others place all resident populations in maculata and all migratory ones in virescens.

+In Trinidad and Tobago and in central Panama, it overlaps slightly in range with the closely related striated heron and hybridizes with it; hybrids are intermediate between the two species, generally grayer below than typical green herons.

 Ecology

-The habitat of the green heron is small wetlands in low-lying areas.
-The species is most conspicuous during dusk and dawn, and if anything these birds are nocturnal rather than diurnal, preferring to retreat to sheltered areas in daytime.
-They feed actively during the day, however, if hungry or provisioning young.
+The habitat and foraging area of the green heron includes riparian zones, wetlands, ponds, and lakes, as well as human-made canals and ditches.
+Green herons do not exhibit a particular preference for diurnal or nocturnal foraging, often engaging in both.
 Shore-living individuals adapt to the rhythm of the tides.
 They mainly eat small fish, frogs and aquatic arthropods, but may take any invertebrate or vertebrate prey they can catch, including such animals like leeches, earthworms, dragonflies, damselflies, waterbugs, grasshoppers, spiders, crayfish, prawns, mice, other rodents, lizards, tadpoles and snakes.
 Some of the many fish eaten are: minnows, sunfish, catfish, perch, eels and, in urban areas, goldfish.
 Green herons are intolerant of other birds – including conspecifics – when feeding and are not seen to forage in groups.
 They typically stand still on shore or in shallow water or perch upon branches and await prey.
-Sometimes they drop food, insects, or other small objects on the water's surface to attract fish, making them one of the few known tool-using species.
-This feeding method has led some to title the green and closely related striated heron as among the world's most intelligent birds.
 They are able to hover briefly to catch prey.
+Green herons have been observed using captured prey (e.g. mayflies) or other objects (bread, feathers) to "bait-fish" – using a lure on the water's surface to attract fish.
+This bait-fishing behavior is common among herons.

 The northern population moves to its breeding ranges during March and April; near the northernmost limit of the green heron's range, breeding is well underway by the end of May.
 The migration to the winter quarters starts in September; by late October, the birds are absent from regions where they do not stay all year.
 At least the northward migration does not seem to be affected by global warming; birds appear in their breeding ranges at the same time they did 100 years ago.